 Using the same towel, wrap the towel around the ball of your foot.
 Gently pull the towel and your foot toward you for 30 to 60 seconds.
 Keep your leg straight.
 You will feel a nice stretch in your foot and calf.
 You can really help keep the bottom of your foot and calf stretched out this way.
 See if you can stretch for 30 seconds 5 to 10 times a day.

 • 7.
 Use night splints.
 Night splints are one of the most effective plantar fascitis treatments.
 Night splints provide mild constant stretching across your foot bottom and calf while you are sleeping.

+Many people have success with the plantar fascitis night splints, especially the adjustable type.
+Night splints may be covered by your insurance when you get a doctor’s prescription.
 To relieve pain and be able to sleep at night, use this splint because it will give you comfort and will help you with the foot pain.

-By understanding the causes, plantar fascitis symptoms and treatments - you should be able to improve your foot and heel pain.
+By understanding the causes, symptoms and treatments – you should be able to improve your foot and heel pain.
 By paying attention to your body and avoiding activities that make the problem worse, you should be able to make progress.

 How does foot surgery work?
 An incision is made on the heel area to free the attached fascia from the heel bone.
 Recovery time for this surgery is 6 to 10 weeks before walking can be done comfortably so surgery should be considered only if all other options have been exhausted.